Logitech MX Vertical Mouse Review 2026: An Ergonomic Game-Changer?

 Alternatives to Consider

 ;width:100%;height:auto;border-radius:8px;margin:1rem 0;background:#fff;padding:8px; If wrist pain isn't your driver, the MX Master 3 is the better mouse for pure productivity.
-It's the one I used for two years before this.
 The MagSpeed scroll wheel alone is worth the price if you read long documents or browse code.
 But it's a traditional horizontal mouse — no ergonomic angle.

 Price: $99.99 | Rating: 4.7/5 (24,500 reviews)